Esri/terraformer-geostore/README.md

 ### About Stores

-Stores are designed to be syncronous or asyncronous.
-All methods on `GeoStore` return an instance of `Terraformer.Deferred` a [Promises A](http://wiki.commonjs.org/wiki/Promises/A) compatible object.
-You can also pass in a Node JS style callback like `function(error, response)`.
+Stores are designed to be asyncronous.
+All methods on `GeoStore` use a Node JS style callback like `function(error, response)`.

 In syncronous stores like `Terraformer.Store.Memory` and `Terraformer.Store.LocalStorage` callbacks are executed immediatly.
 But in asyncronous stores they might behave like normal async callbacks.